Do you need to know what your solid waste and recycling days are? Click on the links below for answers to all your questions.

 ALSO CLOSED FOR THE FOLLOWING HOLIDAYS

-New Year’s Day, Remembrance Day, Christmas Day, Boxing Day, Louis Riel Day, Good Friday, Victoria Day, Canada Day, Labour Day, Thanksgiving Day and the August Civic Holiday (Terry Fox Day).
+New Year’s Day, Remembrance Day, Christmas Day, Boxing Day, Louis Riel Day, Good Friday, Victoria Day, Canada Day, Labour Day, Day for Truth and Reconciliation, Thanksgiving Day and the August Civic Holiday (Terry Fox Day).

 |No Charge||any appliance with freon removed|